ve345/CS193HW1/README.md

 For instance `mv Hello.java Hello2.java` would not be an acceptable answer for renaming Hello.java to Hello2.java, since there does not exist Hello.java in the `ORIGIN` directory.
 Instead, the proper answer would be `mv Programs/Hello.java Programs/Hello2.java`.

 **EVERY ANSWER SHOULD ONLY BE A SINGLE COMMAND!!!!!**

+## NEED HELP?

+Take a look at the **Terminal_Guide.md** file in the repository.
+This document reviews the content found in Lecture 3.
+Everything you need to complete this assignment can be found there.
+If you need extra help, ask a TA, ask on Piazza, or Google around.  **DO NOT COPY DIRECTLY FROM ANOTHER STUDENT**

+## Tasks

+---

 #### Task 1